knpuniversity/symfony4/sfcasts/mailer/inky.md

 composer require twig/inky-extra
 ```

+***TIP
+Make sure you have XSL extension installed for your PHP to be able to use Inky.
+To check it - you can run `php -m | grep xsl` in your console and check the output
+has "xsl".
+***

 When that finishes... move back to your browser, go *back* to the registration
 form, tweak that email and... deep breath... register!
 I think it worked!
 Let's go check it out.